Prostate Problems Erectile Disfunction

 Absolute Contraindications:

-- ⚠️ Pacemakers or implanted cardiac devices
+- ⚠️ Pacemakers or implanted cardiac devices (electromagnetic interference)

-- ⚠️ Insulin pumps or medication pumps
+- ⚠️ Insulin pumps or medication pumps (device malfunction risk)

-- ⚠️ Cochlear implants
+- ⚠️ Cochlear implants (electromagnetic interference)

-- ⚠️ Metal implants in treatment area
+- ⚠️ Metal implants in treatment area (heating risk)

-- ⚠️ Active bleeding or hemorrhage
+- ⚠️ Active bleeding or hemorrhage (may affect clotting)

-Relative Contraindications (Consult Doctor):
+Relative Contraindications (Consult Doctor First):

-- Recent surgery (within 6 weeks)
+- Recent surgery (within 6 weeks) in treatment area

-- Active infections
+- Active infections or fever

-- Pregnancy (if treating partner's device nearby)
+- Pregnancy in household (if treating partner's device nearby)

 Important Precautions